What's In The Nappy

 Meconium- This is the first new born poo your baby will do, this is normal in the first few days of life.

 Mustard Yellow-Breastfed baby poo.
 It is usually runny and can appear grainy like French mustard.

 Tan/Yellow-Formula fed baby poo It will be thicker and smellier than breastfed babies poo.

-Green- Can be normal, but may be a sign that your baby is not latching well, so speak to your health visitor if you are worried.
+Green- Can be normal, but may be a sign that your baby is not latching well, so speak to your health visitor or contact Just One Number if you are worried.

 Red- This could mean there is some blood.
 This may be harmless but you should call your GP to get it checked.